jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

 The first thing to do is obviously to connect to our VPS to install the tools we need.

-We ordered our **VPS** few minutes ago, and since our provider is as fast and efficient as our beautiful application, we already received a mail with the following information:
+We ordered our **VPS** few minutes ago, and since our provider is as fast and efficient as our beautiful application, we already received an email with the following information:

 <div class="annotate" markdown>

 > Dear customer,
 >
-> `Ubuntu 20.04` operating system have been installed on the VPS you ordered:
+> `Ubuntu 20.04` operating system has been installed on the VPS you ordered:
 >
 > - IPv4 address: `156.225.137.143` (1)
 > - VPS name: `ac78ef7.vps.provider.com` (2)